grosscol/gem-shhh/README.markdown

 Copyright © Tim Pope

 This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+You can redistribute it and/or modify it under the terms of the Do What The F...
+You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.